-The pursuit of sustainability is to create and maintain the conditions that humans and nature can exist in harmony to support present and generations.
+The pursuit of sustainability is to create and maintain the conditions that humans and nature can exist in harmony to support present and future generations.

 SUSTAINABLE ASPHALT PRACTICES